 There are two models, the 178Wh, and the 250Wh.
 Wh means watt-hours and is an easy way to understand battery capacity.

 If you use a 60W device for an hour, you will have used 60 of those watt-hours.
 Actually, a little more than that if you use the AC outlet on the power station because the inverter that powers the AC outlet is not 100% efficient, but more like 85%.

 It’s easy to find out how long a device will run with some quick math.
-First, you must know which model you have, the 178Wh model or the 250Wh model.
+First, you must know which model you have, the No products found. or the No products found..
 Then you must know how many watts your device requires.

 When you know those two, you can divide them and multiply it with 0.85 to get the answer.